[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 Huntsville-Brown's Ferry Road, Tanner, Alabama.
 If checking online,

-gives ownership information naming the Southern Cultural Foundation.
+and gives ownership information naming the Southern Cultural Foundation.

-head to head in Birmingham radio.
+head-to-head in Birmingham radio.
 By 1983 Walker had become nationally

-famous for his exceptional country music ratings at Birmingham's WZZK.
+famous for his exceptional country music ratings at Birmingham's WZZK

 Buddy Bain and wife Kay would be hired by Frank Kyle Spain at his